How to Make an HR Agreement?

-There are four (4) general classifications of any employee agreement identified: (1) permanent; (2) temporary; (3) fixed-term; and lastly, (4) As - and when (or casual).
+There are four (4) general classifications of any employment agreement identified: (1) permanent; (2) temporary; (3) fixed-term; and lastly, (4) As - and when (or casual).

 Each type of agreement has its advantages and disadvantages both in legal and administrative aspects.
 Normally, these factors will demand which agreement type is the most fitting in the specific circumstances.